cyber-prophet/cosmos-nushell/out/gaiad/commands-md-files/gaiad tx staking enable-tokenize-shares.md

-Create liquidity pool and deposit coins.
+Enables the tokenization of shares for an address after it had been disable.
+This transaction queues the enablement of tokenization, but the address must wait 1 unbonding period from the time of this transaction before tokenization is permitted.

 Example:
-$ gaiad tx liquidity create-pool 1 1000000000uatom,50000000000uusd --from mykey
+$ gaiad tx staking enable-tokenize-shares --from mykey

-This example creates a liquidity pool of pool-type 1 (two coins) and deposits 1000000000uatom and 50000000000uusd.
-New liquidity pools can be created only for coin combinations that do not already exist in the network.

-[pool-type]: The id of the liquidity pool-type.
-The only supported pool type is 1
-[deposit-coins]: The amount of coins to deposit to the liquidity pool.
-The number of deposit coins must be 2 in pool type 1.

 Usage:
-  gaiad tx liquidity create-pool [pool-type] [deposit-coins] [flags]
+  gaiad tx staking enable-tokenize-shares [flags]

 Flags:
   -a, --account-number uint      The account number of the signing account (offline mode only) -b, --broadcast-mode string    Transaction broadcasting mode (sync|async|block) (default "sync")
-      --dry-run                  ignore the --gas flag and perform a simulation of a transaction, but don't broadcast it --fee-account string       Fee account pays fees for the transaction instead of deducting from the signer --fees string              Fees to pay along with transaction; eg: 10uatom --from string              Name or address of private key with which to sign
+      --dry-run                  ignore the --gas flag and perform a simulation of a transaction, but don't broadcast it (when enabled, the local Keybase is not accessible)
+      --fee-account string       Fee account pays fees for the transaction instead of deducting from the signer --fees string              Fees to pay along with transaction; eg: 10uatom --from string              Name or address of private key with which to sign